Updated March 3rd, 2025

 - MMS messages are typically more eye-catching, as people tend to gravitate towards messages in their inbox that include a picture or video.

-- If you need to send text blasts with large amounts of content in each message, you can do that by using MMS as, again, the character limit is 1600.
+- If you need to send text blasts with large amounts of content in each message, you can do that by using MMS since the character limit is 1600.

-- MMS messages cost more to send.
-If you’re budget-conscious, you may want to limit how often you are sending MMS messages.
+- MMS messages costs more to send.
+If you’re budget-conscious, you may want to limit how often you send MMS messages.

 - Not all people can receive MMS messages.
-While most people have smartphones these days, some may not have MMS enabled on their cellular plan.
+While most people have smartphones, some may not have MMS enabled on their cellular plan.

 - If you want to send custom-designed photos or videos, you may need to hire someone to put them together for you, which is an additional cost.